Image: North Bar Gates closed (with PC Jones), Beverley c.1900 (archive ref PO-1-14-194)

 Marriages between 1754 and 1836 had to be conducted in an Anglican church, except for Jews and Quakers, and should be recorded in the parish registers.
 Marriages could take place in nonconformist chapels from 1837 in the presence of a civil registrar who recorded the ceremony.

 Many early nonconformist registers were passed to the Registrar General in 1840 and these are held at The National Archives in London.
-We have a mixture of microfilm and hard copies of many of the East Riding and Hull ones, including Baptist churches, Methodist churches, Congregational and United Reform Churches and some Roman Catholic Churches (on microfiche only).
-Download the list with date ranges:Non-Church of England register list
+We have a mixture of microfilm and hard copies of many of the East Riding and Hull ones, including Baptist churches (reference EB), Methodist churches (reference MR), Congregational and United Reform Churches (reference EUR*), some Roman Catholic Churches (on microfiche only, reference MF/25) and Society of Friends (Quakers, on microfiche only, reference MF/2).

 Research tips: The Parish has always played an important role in the social life of the villages.
 Parish officers, such as overseers, surveyors and constables were responsible for helping the poor and destitute, maintaining roads and enforcing law and order.
 Some parish archives will contain records of these officers.
 This is useful for both local and family history research.